yyyliu/vega-lite/site/docs/compositemark.md

 {"config": {"box": {"size": ...}}}
 ```

-For futher config customization we must look at what the short 2D `box-plot` example shown in Boxplot with Color and/or Size section is expanded to:
+For further config customization we must look at what the short 2D `box-plot` example shown in Boxplot with Color and/or Size section is expanded to:

 <div class="vl-example" data-name="box_plot_minmax_2D_vertical_full"></div>